Teaching & Learning

-It offers a means by which teachers, year level teams, faculties, learning communities, and the College as a whole, can examine teaching practices, identify key areas for growth and improvement and develop an action plan to implement rigorous and relevant professional learning and development strategies.
+PEARLS provides teachers, year level teams, learning communities, and the College, with a system to examine teaching practices, identify key areas for growth and improvement, and develop an action plan to implement rigorous and relevant professional learning strategies.

-The Hillcrest Layers of Learning are described in ways that do not refer directly to particular practices for specific learning areas.
-Furthermore, they refer to strategies that may look very different in practice depending on the age group of the students.
-However, with the tools that will be available to all teachers, our framework will support the continued development of our Teacher Learning Community so that we are supporting all students to reach their fullest potential academically.
+Hillcrest's Layers of Learning are described in ways that do not refer directly to particular practices for specific learning areas, and may look very different in practice, depending on the age group of the students.
+However, with the tools available to our teachers, this Framework supports the continued development of our educators to ensure we are supporting all students to reach their academic potential.

 Coaching & Mentoring

-At Hillcrest Christian College we are creating a College where learning is embedded into the very culture of our community, not just for students but also for teachers.
+At Hillcrest, learning is embedded into the culture of our College community, for both students and teachers alike.

-As part of our Professional Learning Community, Hillcrest teachers regularly reflect on their teaching practice, improve their understanding of the science of learning and develop their craft of teaching.
-Their aim is to transform this knowledge into sustained practice as they work to support students to develop and improve in their learning.
-This process is strengthened by the new Layers of Learning P.E.A.R.L.S Pedagogical Framework which provides a common language for professional development.
+As part of our professional learning community, Hillcrest teachers regularly reflect on their teaching practice, improve their understanding of the science of learning, and develop their craft of teaching.
+Their aim is to transform this knowledge into sustained practice, as they work to support students to develop and improve in their learning.

-Our Professional Development Framework, called The Barnabas Direction, works hand in hand with our Layers of Learning to provide focus, direction and suggest actions for development.
-An integral part of our framework is mentoring and coaching for teachers and leaders.
+Our Professional Development Framework, called The Barnabas Direction, works hand in hand with our PEARLS Layers of Learning, to provide focus, direction and suggest actions for development.
+An integral part of our Professional Development Framework is mentoring and coaching for teachers and leaders.

 - Educative Self-Reflection Surveys